 During periods when traditional students are on campus Rocky Mount Police Officers are hired during the evening hours from approximately 10:00 pm until 2:00 am.
 These hours are often expanded during special events like Homecoming and school authorized dances.
 These Officers have the full powers of arrest as granted by the State of North Carolina.
 Often times our campuses and ASPIRE programs are visited or attended by Sheriffs, State Troopers, Probation and Parole Officers and City Police Officers.
 In most circumstances each of these individuals maintain the power of arrest through their office even when out of uniform and/or off duty.
 The NCWU campus are in the territorial jurisdiction of many state and local agencies.
 Presently NCWU hosts a Rocky Mount Police Officer as a live-in resident.
 She lives in Collins Hall on the first floor.
-The RockyMount Police Department, headquartered at 300 S. Church Street, Rocky Mount, NC 27802, assumes primary responsibility for NC Wesleyan University.
+The Rocky Mount Police Department, headquartered at 300 S. Church Street, Rocky Mount, NC 27802, assumes primary responsibility for NC Wesleyan University.
 The main campus and the Wesleyan Inn are wholly within the jurisdiction of the Rocky Mount Police Department.

-Reporting Crime at NCWU Durham and Goldsboro Locations
+Reporting Crime at NCWU Durham

-Contract security for the NCWU location at Goldsboro is provided by Sentry Security Services, Inc., 229 E. Walnut Street Goldsboro, NC 27533 (919) 736- 7289.
-Contract security for the NCWU location at Durham, NC is Ultimate Security Agency, Inc. PO Box 51416 Durham, NC 27713 (919)602-6145 usasecuresyou@frontier.com.
+Contract security for the NCWU location at Durham, NC is TNCG Security Services: 201 W Main St Suite 100, Durham, NC 27701 Phone: (919) 680-3226.
 They also do not have powers of arrest and are unarmed security personnel with an observer, report and assist role.

-Any crime, suspicious circumstance or incident should be reported to the law enforcement authorities with jurisdiction serving the NCWU adult degree sites at Durham or Goldsboro AND the NCWU designated Campus Security Authority as indicated at the following locations:
+Any crime, suspicious circumstance or incident should be reported to the law enforcement authorities with jurisdiction serving the NCWU adult degree sites at Durham and the NCWU designated Campus Security Authority as indicated at the following locations: